busrakocarslan/busrakocarslan/README.md

 ### Hi there 👋 I am Büşra, a ✨Fullstack Developer✨

-- 🎈 I’m a Fullstack developer
+- 🎈 I’m a FullStack developer
 - 👩‍💻 I’m currently learning everything about software
 - 🚀 Nowadays I am working as 👩‍💻